 How we will assess your designation application

-Applications for designation are reviewed against the relevant criteria set out in regulation 16J of the Therapeutic Goods Regulations 1990, depending on whether you have applied for a new dosage form medicine or a non-new dosage form.
-This assessment will be completed by the relevant Clinical Evaluation Unit.
+We will review your application for designation against the eligibility criteria set out in sub-regulation 16J (3) or (4) of the Regulations, depending on whether you have applied for a medicine that is not a new dosage form medicine or a medicine that is.

 Requests to the sponsor for additional information

-You may receive requests for additional information or clarification from TGA during the course of the assessment.
-Such requests will include a timeframe for response and TGA contacts for you to provide your response.
-The standard timeframe for your response is five working days.
+We may request additional information or clarification from you during the course of our assessment.
+These requests will include a timeframe for response which is determined on a case-by-case basis, and details of TGA contacts for your response.
+The usual time frame for your response will be approximately five working days.